Go Back

 • 1 tsp salt

-• 1 tsp vanilla
+• 2 tsp vanilla

 • ¾ tsp baking soda

-• ½ cup toffee bits, (such as Heath)
+• ½ cup toffee bits (such as Heath)

 • 1 cup milk chocolate chips

-• 1 cup broken potato chips, (such as Ruffles)
+• 1 cup broken potato chips (such as Ruffles)

-• Flaky sea salt, (such as Maldon)
+• Flaky sea salt (such as Maldon)

 Instructions

-• Preheat the oven to 350°F and line a baking sheet with parchment paper.
+• Prepare.
+Preheat the oven to 350°F and line a baking sheet with parchment paper.
+To make more cookies at once, you can line a second sheet with parchment to bake 2 batches simultaneously.

 16 tbsp unsalted butter